omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 `to remote`: 1.
 Bob 40,
 `to_htlc`: 2.
 Alice4 & Bob 15

 `to_htlc` has three branches to handle the situations of time eout, breach remedy, htlc success.
+We put the payload and outputs together to construct the HTLC transaction:

 ## OMNI HTLC transaction construction